mekwall/ffmpeggy/README.md

 yarn add ffmpeg-static ffprobe-static
 ```

-You can then change the default config to use the binaries like this:
+You can then configure FFmpeggy to use these binaries:

 ```ts
 import ffmpegBin from "ffmpeg-static";